 Expats in Switzerland have to take out compulsory social insurance to access the Swiss social security system, in exchange for certain benefits.

-Overview of social security in Switzerland
+- Private social security options in Switzerland

-- state healthcare and insurance
+- healthcare benefits

 - unemployment benefits